jarrah31/Google-StreetView-Publish-WebGUI/README.md

 Now your Google Cloud Developer Project is set up with an API Key and OAuth 2.0 Client IDs, and you have a billing account for API usage.

-## Setting Up client_secrets.json and config.json
+# Setting Up client_secrets.json and config.json

+(for Windows, activate venv as described in the Windows instructions, and use notepad to edit the json files)
 1. Within the terminal, navigate to project directory
     ```bash
     cd ~/Google-StreetView-Publish
     ```